rgl/proxmox-ve/README.md

 This builds an up-to-date [Proxmox VE](https://www.proxmox.com/en/proxmox-ve) Vagrant Base Box.

-Currently this targets Proxmox VE 6.1.
+Currently this targets Proxmox VE 6.2.

 # Usage

 Type `make` and follow the instructions.

-If you want to troubleshoot the packer execution do a `export PACKER_LOG=1` before running `make`.
+If you want to troubleshoot the packer execution see the `.log` file that is created in the current directory.

 After you create the Base Box you can start an [example](example/) environment with: